Cabinetry

 Earthy Tones Are Having a Moment

 The all-white-everything approach is losing its grip.
-People want their kitchens to actually feel like something when they walk in—warm, grounded, lived-in.
+People want their kitchens to actually feel like something when they walk in: warm, grounded, lived-in.
 Brown cabinets deliver that in a way white just can't.
 There's a depth to natural wood tones that makes a room feel collected rather than staged.

 And these finishes play well with just about every design direction we're seeing right now.
 Modern farmhouse?
 Absolutely.
 Transitional interiors that blend traditional and contemporary?
 Perfect fit.
 Mid-century modern renovations, rustic-luxe bathrooms—brown cabinetry slides right in and elevates the whole space.
+(You can see how different wood tones read in real rooms over in our project gallery.)

 Whether you go with a matte woodgrain or a more polished stain, the result is a kitchen that feels intentional and inviting without trying too hard.